Commitment to Diversity

 - Training to work with the deaf and hard of hearing

-Our staff regularly receives ongoing continuing education and participates in meetings/webinars on diversity-focused topics, including: intersectionality in training, lifting Black voices, racial trauma, racial justice, combatting racism, building resiliency in athletes, becoming a trans-knowledgeable provider, safe-zone training, navigating Visa and other immigration challenges, multicultural supervision, working with clients who express discriminatory views, historical trauma and resilience, and many more.
+Our staff regularly receives ongoing continuing education and participates in meetings/webinars on diversity-focused topics, including: intersectionality in training, lifting Black voices, racial trauma, racial justice, combating racism, building resiliency in athletes, becoming a trans-knowledgeable provider, safe-zone training, navigating Visa and other immigration challenges, multicultural supervision, working with clients who express discriminatory views, historical trauma and resilience, and many more.

 Carruth Diversity Initiatives